Kyle O'Brien

 Current Work

-I'm a founding researcher at Geodesic Research, where I'm leading pretraining and midtraining safety directions to address dangerous capabilities (e.g., biorisk and offensive cyber) and to instill deeper alignment and character into LLMs.
+I'm a founding researcher at Geodesic Research, a UK-based technical AI safety organization building robust alignment initializations—base models shaped through pre- and midtraining to hold up under capabilities reinforcement learning.
+There, I lead pretraining and midtraining safety directions to address dangerous capabilities (e.g., biorisk and offensive cyber) and to instill deeper alignment and character into LLMs.

-I'm also a Research Manager with ERA Cambridge, where I mentor junior researchers by matching them with mentors, brainstorming research questions, and executing empirical research projects.
-I was previously at EleutherAI.
-I was an applied scientist and software engineer at Microsoft before pivoting into AI research.
+I was formerly a Research Manager with ERA Cambridge, where I mentored junior researchers by matching them with mentors, brainstorming research questions, and executing empirical research projects.
+Before that I was at EleutherAI, and an applied scientist and software engineer at Microsoft before pivoting into AI research.

 My research style favors fast feedback loops, clear falsifiable hypotheses, skepticism, and intellectual rigor.
 For details on my past work and experience, please see my resume.